Software Performance Engineering for Foundation Model-Powered Software: Introduction

-However, in practice, we observed that \textbf{performance concerns are often considered afterthoughts} during the lifecycle of FMware, causing inefficient and costly performance optimization efforts after the FMware is deployed in production when SLAs are not met.
-In addition, due to the intensive computation resources that are needed for deploying FMware, it can become prohibitively expensive to serve FMware requests.
-Efforts to improve the overall efficiency of hardware utilization are needed to avoid the wastage of scarce computing resources, such as costly GPUs sitting idle.
-Lastly, as FMware is live software that keeps evolving autonomously, it is necessary to apply continuous performance tuning practices to avoid performance degradation over time.
-To summarize, Software Performance Engineering (SPE) practices are crucial in bringing FMware from prototype to production.
-Although the awareness of performance-oriented FMware production is growing~\cite{oreilly2024llmtactical,guo2024large}, systematic studies focusing on SPE for FMware (SPE4FMware) are still lacking.
+However, in practice, \textbf{performance concerns are often considered afterthoughts} during the lifecycle of FMware, leading to reactive and costly optimisation efforts once SLAs are not met~\cite{griggs2024melangecostefficientlarge,10.5555/3691938.3691946}.
+Moreover, the intensive computational resources required to serve FMware can make deployment prohibitively expensive.
+Efforts to improve overall hardware utilization and avoid wastage of scarce computing resources (e.g., idle GPUs) have been highlighted as a critical need in recent work~\cite{10.5555/3691938.3691946}.
+Finally, since FMware is live software that evolves continuously in production, continuous performance tuning practices and monitoring are necessary to prevent performance degradation over time~\cite{oreilly2024llmtactical2}.
+To summarize, Software Performance Engineering (SPE) practices are crucial for bringing FMware from prototype to production.
+Although awareness of performance-oriented FMware production is growing~\cite{oreilly2024llmtactical,guo2024large}, systematic studies focusing specifically on SPE for FMware (SPE4FMware) remain limited.

-In this paper, we present a comprehensive analysis of SPE challenges in FMware development, deriving from four authoritative sources: (i) an extensive survey of both academic and grey literature, (ii) in-depth discussions with industrial stakeholders and active academicians during \textit{SEMLA 2023 \& 2024}~\cite{semla2024}, \textit{FM+SE Vision 2030}~\cite{vision2023}, \textit{FM+SE Summit 2024}~\cite{summit2024}, and \textit{SE 2030 workshop - FSE 2024}~\cite{seworkshop2024} events, (iii) close collaboration with our customers and our internal FMware application development teams to understand their pain points with performance issues, and (iv) our hands-on experience designing and implementing an in-house FMware serving system (\fwo).
-We identify four key SPE challenges that span across the lifecycle of FMware development: the design of cognitive architectures, defining communication protocols, tuning and optimization approaches, and deployment options.
+In this paper, we present a comprehensive analysis of SPE challenges in FMware development, deriving from various sources by a thorough approach and aiming to reduce any biased opinion.
+We identify four key SPE challenges that span across the lifecycle of FMware development: the design of cognitive architectures\footnote{In this work, we use the term cognitive architecture to refer to the structural design that defines how different AI components interact and reason together to achieve desired outcomes.
+Establishing a well-structured cognitive architecture is foundational for developing FMware, as it directly affects performance, scalability, and system integration.}, defining communication protocols, tuning and optimization approaches, and deployment options.
 For each challenge, we describe its aspects in detail, discuss state-of-practices, and share our vision of innovation paths that call for contributions from the software engineering research community.

 This paper is organized as follows: Section~\ref{sec:background} outlines the background of our study.
 Section~\ref{sec:challenges} delves into the SPE challenges that are associated with FMware.
 Section~\ref{sec:runtime} describes the vision of our serving system.
 Finally, Section~\ref{sec:conclusion} summarizes our insights and conclusions.